Divorce and Your Benefits

 Many disability benefits administered by the Retirement System are calculated without regard to the service a Participant has upon retirement, but instead are a fixed percentage of the Participant’s final average salary, regardless of actual service at retirement.
 The Third Department has held that a disability pension may still be subject to equitable distribution even if the pension is calculated as a flat percentage of the final average salary and is not based on service (Peek v.
 Peek, 301 AD2d 201 (3d Dept. 2002)).

-If the intent is to limit the ex-spouse’s distribution to what a service retirement would have provided, then the DRO should require the Retirement System to calculate a hypothetical service retirement benefit based on salary and service accrued to the date of the disability award (without penalty for early retirement).
+If the intent is to limit the ex-spouse’s distribution to what a service retirement would have provided, then the Document Relation Order (DRO) should require the Retirement System to calculate a hypothetical service retirement benefit based on salary and service accrued to the date of the disability award (without penalty for early retirement).
 Under certain circumstances, a hypothetical service retirement benefit may pay a greater monthly benefit than a disability benefit.
 The Retirement System can calculate an ex-spouse’s share based on the lesser of the two benefits.If the DRO is silent on this issue, the Retirement System will take the ex-spouse’s distribution from the Participant’s disability retirement benefit.
 It’s important to note that a disability retirement benefit does not revert to a service retirement benefit when the Participant reaches the service retirement eligibility age.

 If the Retirement System is ordered to calculate a retirement benefit based on the lesser of the hypothetical service retirement benefit or the disability benefit, the following paragraphs should appear in the DRO and the appropriate System should be identified (i.e., New York State and Local Employees’s Retirement System or New York State and Local Police and Fire Retirement System):